Fulbright Foreign Student Program

 - Swiss citizenship (If you hold another citizenship you must contact the Fulbright Commission or U.S. Embassy Public Affairs Section in your citizenship country.)

-- Undergraduate degree from a University or University of Applied Sciences completed by fall 2017
+- Undergraduate degree from a University or University of Applied Sciences and Arts completed by summer 2024.

 In the following cases, you are not eligible to apply: